cookiecutter/cookiecutter/README.rst

         # For the sake of brevity, repos on GitHub can just use the 'gh' prefix
         $ cookiecutter gh:audreyr/cookiecutter-pypackage

-* Can also use it at the command line with a local template:
+* Use it at the command line with a local template:

     .. code-block:: bash